alexpate/www/README.md

 As it's a static site, the site is hosted in an S3 bucket, which is then served via a heavily cached cloudfront instance.

-Deployment happens on CodeBuild, which is triggered whenever a commit is pushed to master (or staging).
+Deployment happens on CircleCI, which is triggered whenever a commit is pushed to master (or staging).

 ## Say hello!